datamade/school-report-cards/README.md

 ## `make database`

-Before running this, you will need postgres installed on your system.
-Then you will need to run `createdb schools` to initialize the database.
+You will need to run `createdb schools` to initialize the database.

 Running this command will import the data into normalized tables in a postgresql database.